FISO OCR WORLD CHAMPIONSHIPS

 CITY OF GENK

-The FISO OCR World Championships, including Para OCR World Championship categories, are the official championships of the national federation members of World Obstacle, representing athletes from over 110 countries.
-Belgiun Obstacle Course Racing Association (BOCRA) and the City of Genk are hosting the Championships.
+The World Obstacle UIPM 2023 OCR World Championships, including Para OCR World Championship categories, are the official championships of the national federation members of World Obstacle in collaboration with World Pentathlon (UIPM), representing athletes from over 140 countries.
+Belgian Obstacle Course Racing Association (BOCRA) and the City of Genk are hosting the Championships.
 FISO works with international sports governing bodies to maintain compliance with rules and regulations related to anti-doping and other issue of importance to the global sports community.

 Preliminary Schedule of Events